Training structure

 Faculty of Science

-A teaching module focused on the professional world, with general introductions to pre-defined themes targeting the biotechnological valorization of microorganisms (antimicrobials, microbiota, probiotics, applied virology, etc.), followed by presentations by industrialists on their background, their company and/or the development of a project.
-This course covers both red biotechnologies (health applications), and the other colors of biotechnologies (green/agronomy, blue/marine, white/industrial, yellow/environmental).
+Teaching module focused on the professional world, with general introductions to predefined topics targeting the biotechnological exploitation of microorganisms (antimicrobials, microbiota, probiotics, applied virology, etc.), followed by presentations by industry professionals who come to talk about their career paths, their companies, and/or the development of a project.
+This teaching unit covers red biotechnologies (health applications) as well as other colors of biotechnology (green/agronomy, blue/marine, white/industrial, yellow/environmental).

 Recombinant protein production engineering